abhayc-main/meme-chat/README.md

 A chat application that hails the DERP god

 > A React.js // Next.js project

-> LOL anther way for me to learn about web dev
+> LOL another way for me to learn about web dev

 ## Available Scripts